 The Oxford & Toronto Symposium will be a web-based symposium for binational student presentations on the topic of Musculoskeletal Sciences.

-The Oxford & Toronto Symposium in Musculoskeletal Sciences will launch on Wednesday December 9, 2020 and conclude with trainee presentations on Monday March 22, 2021.
+The Oxford & Toronto Symposium in Musculoskeletal Sciences launched on Wednesday December 9, 2020 and will conclude with trainee presentations on Monday March 22, 2021.
 The theme of this year’s symposium is “Personalised medicine within the MSK Sciences”